Prince Albert, Saskatchewan: Geography

 The Quaternary glacial geology precludes the region to have been covered by the large prehistoric glacial lake called Lake Agassiz.
 The ancient shoreline can be seen along the "Esker Trail" in Narrow Hills Provincial Park which is just north-east of the city.
 Many different types of fossils have been found in the Prince Albert region.
 Along the riverbanks of the Shell River can be observed a stratum containing Quaternary bivalve mollusk shells and in 2014 the vertebrae and bone fragments of a bison were found by local college students attending Saskatchewan Polytechnic in the Shell River area.
 Various areas (especially eroded river banks) have been known to reveal bison skulls and other various types of fossils.
 Claims have also been made of various types of marine fossils including oysters, clams, corals and other invertebrates are to be found mixed in fossil matrixes just east of the city near the small village of Love The bedrock geology is a part of the phanerozoic basin and belongs to the Lea Park and Milk River Formation.

+The bulk of the city's population and commercial areas are located on the south shore of the river, with only a few sparsely populated neighbourhoods, an industrial area, and the airport (along with some parkland) on the north.

 Climate

 Prince Albert experiences a humid continental climate (Köppen: Dfb).
 It is close to being subarctic (Dfc) with May and September mean temperatures being just above 10 C. The coldest month on average is January with an average low of -22.8 C, and July is the hottest month with an average high of 24.2 C. The highest temperature ever recorded in Prince Albert was 39.4 C on July 19, 1941.
 The coldest temperature ever recorded was -56.7 C on February 1, 1893.
-Winter lasts five months of the year with January daily means of -17.2 C, causing a great temperature amplitude in comparison to the 17.9 C mean temperature of July.
+Winter lasts five months of the year with January daily mean of -17.2 C, causing a great temperature amplitude in comparison to the 17.9 C mean temperature of July.
 The variability of the climate is further demonstrated by the brief transition zones with April recording both above and below 32 C and -33 C respectively.